-HLT\ 103 INVESTIGATIONS IN HEALTH CAREERS
+HLT 103 INVESTIGATIONS IN HEALTH CAREERS

 This course is designed to assist traditional and nontraditional college students to meet the expectations of a curriculum and a career in health related fields.
 The student will become familiar with the rigors of an educational program designed for health careers and the specific skills needed to maximize the student's opportunity for academic and clinical success.
 The student will have the opportunity to observe various health care career opportunities and how these professions function in the health care arena.
 The course will include a comprehensive overview of the duties and responsibilities associated with clinical competency.
 Interdisciplinary learning strategies, correlating clinical and didactic education, life management skills, work ethics, and critical thinking skills necessary for all health providers will be emphasized.
+Prerequisites: Eligibility for ENG 101 or ENG 101W AND MAT 137X.